TimeMachine1994/081925-SvelteTweb/wiki/05-admin-dashboard.md

 ## Overview

-The TributeStream Admin Dashboard provides comprehensive oversight and management capabilities for all system operations.
+The Tributestream Admin Dashboard provides comprehensive oversight and management capabilities for all system operations.
 Available at `/admin`, it requires admin role authentication.

 ## Architecture